arc64/www.tecks.co.nz/data-processing/4a-data-before-copy/Origin/Theeffectsofinstructionalevents/Presentationpromptingandpracticevariables/Promptingvariablesandtheireffects/Effectsofvaryingthenumberofresponsespromptedatonetime/index.md

 ---
+has_children: false
 layout: default
+nav_order: 1
-title: "Effects of varying the number of responses prompted at one time "
+title: 'Effects of varying the number of responses prompted at one time '
-nav_order: Effectsofvaryingthenumberofresponsespromptedatonetime
-has_children: false
 ---
 # Effects of varying the number of responses prompted at one time